IsraelAlonzoMoran/terraform_hw3/README.md

 #
 ## Launch Configuration Module

-In the launch_configuration_module you are going to find the Terraform code that is required by the Autoscaling group module to be able to launch EC2 instances.
+In the launch_configuration_module you are going to find the Terraform code that is required by the Autoscaling Group module to be able to launch EC2 instances.

 Below we have 2 variables, 1 to indicate the instance type and the other to be able to use the security group from the module called "sg_module".